DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 Hint: Properties of Ethereum Network

 Explanation: Ethereum is also known for the functions it provides to its user .
-Thus Ethrereum Protocol , Network Protocol and Ethereum Project funding Development are all the functions and Properties of Ethereum.
+Thus Ethrereum Protocol, Network Protocol and Ethereum Project funding Development are all the functions and Properties of Ethereum.